 Songwriters… want to play a game?

-What started as a great song idea isn’t working out.
+It started as a great song idea, but it’s not working out.
 I’m feeling frustrated as the emotional rush is evaporating and I’ve got nothing but crumpled up papers on my desk.

 I thought songwriting was supposed to be fun!